zgeorg03/table-elm/README.md

 * **_Pagination_**

    Controls the view of the table.
+It breaks the view into pages showing a specified number of records.

 * **_Search_**